abhishekgarfield/tinder_clone/README.md

-# tinder_clone
+# Tinder_clone

-This is a tider clone and has  complete front-end and back-end
+This is a tinder clone and has  complete front-end and back-end

 This has sign up , login , onboarding details , swipe right to match , chat with matched users.